 Vancouver's most classic and worthwhile tourist attraction - Capilano Suspension Bridge Park.

-Standing on the 137-meter-long, 70-meter-high suspension bridge, you can look down on this dense forest from the perspective of God.
-The slow-flowing creek gives the park a more dynamic vitality.
+Standing on the 137-meter-long, 70-meter-high suspension bridge, you can look at this dense forest from the perspective of God.
+The rushing stream gives the forest a more dynamic vitality.

-There are 1300 years of Douglas fir trees, Indian totems and small suspension bridges between the trees.
-For children, it can be called a fun adventure and treasure hunt.
-Because there are many rare creatures hiding in the forests of Noda.
+There are 1300 years of Douglas fir trees, a historical memorial called the blood of the dog, and the totems of the Indians and the small suspension bridge between the trees.
+For the children, here It can be called a fun adventure and a treasure hunt.
+And I am coming to seriously concave shape

 Built a century ago by native aboriginals with hemp ropes and thick wooden planks, the footbridge at Capilano Suspension Bridge and Park hangs high in mid-air over the swift rapids of the Capilano River.
 The bridge swings and gives out a human-like cackling sound when winds blow across the valley, hence its nickname "Laughing Bridge".
 The suspension bridge straddles the Capilano River and swathes of leafy forest.
 Walking on the bridge, one is surrounded by nature, taking in not only the beautiful woodland, but also the snow peaks in the distance and the nearby ravine.
 If fortunate enough, one could also spot a splendid rainbow due to the vapor from the river.